Token

 In this tutorial, you will explore authentication with Vault tokens and GitHub credentials.

-Token authentication
+### Token authentication <a href="#token-authentication" id="token-authentication"></a>

 Token authentication is automatically enabled.
-When you started the dev server, the output displayed a root token.
-The Vault CLI read the root token from the $VAULT_TOKEN environment variable.
-This root token can perform any operation within Vault because it is assigned the root policy.
+When you started the dev server, the output displayed a *root token*.
+The Vault CLI read the *root token* from the `$VAULT_TOKEN` environment variable.
+This *root token* can perform any operation within Vault because it is assigned the `root` policy.
 One capability is to create new tokens.

 Create a new token.